cloudbees-core-cd-workshop/workshop-exercises/exercises/parallel-sequential-cb-core.md

 ## Kubernetes Pod Templates Defined in Pipeline Script

-So far we have been using the **nodejs-app** Kubernetes Pod Template defined for us on **CloudBees Jenkins Operations Center (CJCO)**.
-However, for the next stage we will need an additional container for executing tests and we also want to use a different vesion of the **node** Docker image than the one provided by the CJOC Kubernetes Shared Cloud: `node:8.12.0-alpine`.
+So far we have been using the **nodejs-app** Kubernetes *Pod Template* defined for us on **CloudBees Jenkins Operations Center (CJCO)**.
+However, for the next updates to the **nodejs-app/Jenkinsfile.template** Pipeline script we will need an additional Docker *container* for executing tests and we also want to use a different vesion of the **node** Docker image than the one provided by the CJOC *Kubernetes Shared Cloud*: `node:8.12.0-alpine`.
 So we will update the **nodejs-app/Jenkinsfile.template** Pipeline script with an *inline* Kubernetes Pod Template definition.

 1. Open the GitHub editor for the **nodejs-app/Jenkinsfile.template** Pipeline script in the **master** branch of your forked **customer-marker-pipelines** repository.
 2. Replace the `agent` section of the **Test** `stage` with the following: